DanielPodolsky/Express.js-learning/README.md

 - Delete user by ID (via JSON, URL params, or query strings)

 ### Post Routes
-- Get all posts
+- Get all posts (public access)
-- Filter posts by title
-- Add new posts
+- Add new posts (authenticated users only)
-- Get post by ID
-- Update post by ID
-- Delete post by ID
+- Delete posts (admin users only)

 ## Tech Stack
 - Node.js
 - Express.js
 - MongoDB with Mongoose
+- JWT for authentication
+- Bcrypt for password hashing
 - DOMPurify for input sanitization
 - Joi for request validation